 One stated rationale for the amendment to redirect bond funds is the perception that the sidewalk plan prioritizes some districts over others.
 Well, yes, it does.
 This is precisely because the pedestrian needs of our community aren’t equal.
-Just as the bicycle plan prioritizes where facilities are most needed, and just as we are planning to fund a large street or thoroughfare like Lamar and Guadalupe.
-Corridors will often be zoned for higher density housing like tall apartments. and highway projects for drivers where automobile infrastructure is most desired, a pedestrian system must focus its resources where it makes sense.
+Just as the bicycle plan prioritizes where facilities are most needed, and just as we are planning to fund corridor and highway projects for drivers where automobile infrastructure is most desired, a pedestrian system must focus its resources where it makes sense.
 To distribute funds evenly between districts misses the point entirely.
 Of course it’s true that there is insufficient pedestrian infrastructure and too little money proposed.
 But that is easily remedied.

 A second problem with the ‘Gallo Amendment’ is it undermines the planning process.
 The Sidewalk Master Plan was completed with extensive public input, and staff and consultant expertise.
 It is problematic that City Council should pursue funding options that run counter to adopted plans.
 Such decisions undermine the planning process and dismisses the significant time and effort of the citizens that participated in the process.
 One has to wonder, too, if Council had issue with the plan, why adopt it?
 Another expressed concern with the sidewalk plan was that it insufficiently engaged the community.
 The Capital Metro quarter-cent sales tax dollars which were dispersed between council districts is cited as an example of how the community can engage directly in deciding how to spend public resources.
 I would point out that this is not incompatible with the sidewalk plan.
 Within the many millions of dollars of high priority absent sidewalks, staff can engage the community to further refine those priorities.
 To effectively dismiss the sidewalk plan – a plan which is a national model – in favor of ad hoc funding decisions is counterproductive.